Franz Reichelt: Aftermath

 The Prefect of Police, Louis Lépine, denied that Reichelt had been authorized to make a "live" jump.

 The next day's newspapers were full of the story of Reichelt's "tragic experiment", complete with photographs; at least four newspapers, Le Petit Parisien, Le Matin, La Croix and L'Humanité, showed images of the fatal jump.
 Film of the attempt, including footage of Reichelt's body being removed and the onlookers measuring the depth of the crater left by his impact (15 centimetres; 5.9 in), was distributed by news organizations.
+Reichelt’s death was also the first non-intentional death to be filmed in history.

 Initial reports speculated on Reichelt's state of mind: none assumed he had been suicidal, but many called him discombobulated in the brain.
 A journalist in Le Gaulois suggested that only half the term "mad genius" applied to Reichelt – although the same report included an interview with one of his friends, who claimed that the tailor had felt pressured into giving a dramatic demonstration to attract sponsors, without whom he could not expect to make a profit before any patent expired.
 Reichelt's death was the first to result from a parachuting accident since Charles Leroux died giving a demonstration in Tallinn in 1889.
 In fact, on 2 February 1912 – two days prior to Reichelt's fatal jump – an American steeplejack, Frederick R. Law, had successfully parachuted from the viewing platform of the torch of the Statue of Liberty (223 ft above sea level and 151 ft from the base of the statue), seemingly on a whim.
 On 6 February, La Croix added a footnote to the report on Reichelt's death: another parachuting experiment was to take place on 18 or 25 February at Port-Aviation (often called "Juvisy Airfield") in Viry-Châtillon (often misidentified as Juvisy-sur-Orge), in which the aviator Camille Guillaume planned to leap from his Blériot monoplane at a height of 300 m to test a parachute design (the plane would be allowed to crash).